exasol/virtual-schemas/jdbc-adapter/doc/supported-dialects.md

 **JDBC driver**:
 Connecting to an EXASOL database is the simplest way to start with virtual schemas.
-You don't have to install any JDBC driver, because it is already installed in the EXASOL database and also included in the jar of the adapter.
+You don't have to install any JDBC driver, because it is already installed in the EXASOL database and also included in the jar of the JDBC adapter.

-**Get started**:
+**Adapter script**:
-All you have to do is uploading the adapter jar to a bucket and create the adapter script:
+After uploading the adapter jar, the adapter script can be created as follows:
 ```sql
 CREATE SCHEMA adapter;
 CREATE JAVA ADAPTER SCRIPT adapter.jdbc_adapter AS